 When I was a kid, I saw a small scale disgorging workshop, where the winemaker was manually removing the capsule and finishing the wine.
-I also saw the ladies of the estate apply meticulously the labels on each bottle, the collerette and wrap each bottle in paper and placed in a carton ready for shipping.
+I also saw the ladies of the estate meticulously apply the labels on each bottle, the collerette and wrap each bottle in paper and place in a carton ready for shipping.
 That was a lot of work!

 The same steps can be adopted for the sensory evaluation of Champagne wine: See, Swirl, Smell, Sip, and Savor, as described in our Wine Tasting Basics article.